 Unsexing Gender, Engendering Activism: Readings in Gender Studies.
 2nd Edition.
 Edited with Danielle DeMuth, Debjani Chakravarty, and Ayana K. Weekley.
 Dubuque, IA: Kendall Hunt.
 (2015).

 “Surgical Intervention: Critiquing the Representation of Breast Cancer in US Women’s Magazines Journal of American Culture 36.4 (2013).

-“‘Lessons to Learn’: Constructions of Femininity in Popular Magazine Breast Health Narratives” Gender Forum Issue 26 Fall, 2009.
+“Lessons to Learn”: Constructions of Femininity in Popular Magazine Breast Health Narratives in Gender Forum Issue 26 (2009).

 Unsexing Gender, Engendering Activism: Readings in Gender Studies.
 Edited with Danielle DeMuth.
 Dubuque, IA: Kendall Hunt.
 (2009).

 “The Selling of Breast Cancer: A Feminist Critique of Breast Cancer Related Advertisements.
 In Women, Wellness and Media.
 Edited by Margaret Wiley.
 Cambridge Scholars Publishers (2008).